It is easy to assume that you are never going to encounter a real dental emergency that requires dental glue.

 How does dental glue work?

-The force exerted by the compressed dental glue lying just beneath the crown of the tooth is what holds and bonds it together.
-The chemical bond formed between the glue and the crown provides extra strength and it is less likely to break down as compared to glue that does not form bonds.
+Dental glue uses compression to work.
+In some types of dental cements, a chemical bond occurs.
+The force exerted by the compressed dental glue under the tooth crown holds and bonds it together.
+The chemical bond formed between the glue and the crown provides extra strength and it is less likely to break down compared to glue that does not form bonds.

 However, because chemically-bonded dental cement possesses higher strength, it may cause difficulties during the removal of crowns for repair or replacement purposes.